 What you will find is that your profits are seldom going to be evenly distributed throughout time.
 Rather, you will find that most of your profits are made in maybe 20% of the time, while the account spends the rest of the time doing not that much in terms of growth.

 In other words, if one month passes by without you making profits, that is completely normal and by no way a sign that what you do does not work!

 So how hard is it to Learn Algorithmic Trading?

-Algorithmic trading is hard to learn if you are on your own!
+Algorithmic trading (data driven trading) is hard to learn if you are on your own!
 There so much contradictory advice, and it is impossible to know whose advice to take seriously.
 The fact that much of the information out there is outright detrimental to take in, does not make things easier.

 In such a case, taking a trading course is probably the best thing you can do.
 Learning algorithmic trading by yourself is going to take years, and an investment in an algorithmic trading course will pay itself many times over!
 With a great course, you could be going in just a few months, creating your very own algorithmic trading strategies.

 However, trading always requires a lot of work.
 You will have to spend many times in front of the computer in search of new strategies to trade!
 Still, it is really rewarding and exciting, since you learn new things all the time about the markets and how they work!

 If you find trading interesting already, we are sure that you will find strategy development fun and rewarding!
 And if you do not find time to build enough strategies, you can always buy a trading strategy from a trusted vendor!

 Do not expect everything in trading to be perfect.
 Of course, you want to minimize mistakes and make the best out of everything you have, but you need to accept that very much is beyond your control.